 Johnny W. Wigley, age 88 of Tyler, Texas passed away on Sunday, November 24, 2019 at his residence.
 He was born on September 25, 1931 in San Antonio, Texas to John Harmon “Blackie” Wigley and Ida Mae Baldwin Wigley

-To send flowers in memory of Johnny William Wigley, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Johnny William Wigley, please visit our Heartfelt Sympathies Store.

 He spent his early childhood and began school at Harlandale in San Antonio.
 His family moved to Richland, Texas at start of WW II, where he graduated from high school in 1949 Johnny attended Navarro College and then joined US Air Force in 1950.
 After being honorably discharged from the Air Force, he began his teaching career in 1951 at Purdon, Texas while attending college in the summer.
 He earned his Master's degree from Sam Houston State University in Huntsville, Texas in 1973.
 Johnny was a teacher, coach, and administrator through the years he spent in education.
 Johnny worked in Purdon, Emhouse, Mildred Palmer, Blooming Grove, Venus, Cotton Center, Stinnett, and Brewster, Kansas.
 He retired from his career in education after 45 years of service to many communities.